Cognitive Abilities

 The rate at which you take in information, make sense of it, and respond — a fundamental measure of cognitive efficiency.

 Processing speed is your brain's clock speed.
 It affects literally everything: reading comprehension, driving reactions, conversation flow, decision-making under pressure.
 It's also one of the first cognitive abilities to decline with age, typically starting in the late 20s.
-But here's the data that matters: the ACTIVE trial — one of the largest cognitive training studies ever conducted (2,832 participants, 10-year follow-up) — found that speed-of-processing practice produced lasting improvements a full decade later.
-Even more striking, it reduced dementia risk by 29%.
+The ACTIVE trial — one of the largest brain-training studies ever conducted (2,832 participants, 10-year follow-up) — found that speed-of-processing practice produced lasting improvements a full decade later.
 Faster processing speed doesn't just help you react quicker — it frees up cognitive resources for higher-level thinking.
+(FOKIQ does not claim specific medical outcomes; we make a daily six-puzzle ritual fun and shareable.)

 Frequently Asked Questions